teamclouday/AndroidSteering/README.md

 1. May update the algorithm of Android code, and send less data every second to save more power.
 2. May develop a Xbox emulator using the same communication approach.
 3. May learn to add USB protocol as a alternative for Bluetooth.
+4. May add additional functions to improve the steering stability.